dibollinger/amcduke32/README.md

 ## Installation

-Windows builds for the latest engine revisions can be found in the releases page, along with old versions.
+Windows builds for the latest engine revisions can be found in the releases page, along with older versions for use with previous releases of the game.
+Note that you should always use the tagged release build for specific versions.

 The latest engine revision will also be packaged together with the download of the game itself.

-For Linux, we recommend compiling the binary from source, using the instructions given below.
-Mac support is untested.
+We provide binaries for Linux, compiled on Ubuntu 22.04.
+However, for optimal compatibility, we recommend compiling the binary from source, using the instructions given below.

+The engine can in principle be compiled for Mac, but the game is currently untested on this OS.

 ### Building from Source